-This constantly growing site (established in August 2009) currently contains 287 examples of Free Hand and 210 examples of Lead Lustre.
-It is the largest assemblage of Free Hand and Lead Lustre photos anywhere, whether it be on the Internet or in a book.
+This still growing site (established in August 2009) currently contains 305 examples of Free Hand and 212 examples of Lead Lustre.
+This totals 517 different examples and is the largest assemblage of Free Hand and Lead Lustre photos anywhere, whether it be on the Internet or in a book, e.g. The Imperial Glass Encyclopedia has 84 color photos.
 This resource is organized to promote ease of understanding and quicker reference.
 Additionally, being able to see so many examples provides a greater understanding of the range and diversity of Imperial Art Glass and helps the buyer's decision making in building a collection.

 For return visitors, the latest Free Hand photos can be quickly found in "Recent Photos" (as well as within the appropriate Gallery location).